absrocks/al-folio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I am a Research Computing Facilitator at [NJIT](https://njit.edu) [High Performance Computing](https://hpc.njit.edu).
+Hello, I am currently working as a Research Computing Facilitator at [NJIT](https://njit.edu) [High Performance Computing](https://hpc.njit.edu).
 I specialize in HPC software installation and the management of large-scale computational environments, with a strong emphasis on system health monitoring, software debugging, and performance optimization.